awyspr/awyspr-fieldnotes/README.md

-noSo what's all this then ?
+So what's all this then ?

 Mostly technical fieldnotes from providing AWS partner ecosystem engineering support across PartnerCentral, Marketplace etc. Occasional insights from or detours into AWS partner/alliance business management and operations.